 (b): ICE Directive 11062.2 states, "The FOD shall ensure that detainees who may be held overnight with other detainees are assessed to determine their risk of being either sexually abused or sexually abusive, to include being asked about their concerns for their physical safety."
-According to the PAQ, SFHR does not house detainees overnight.
+According to the PAQ, the YHR does not hold detainees overnight.
 This subsection of the standard is not applicable.